-2000 Dodge Neon Repair Question
+2000 Dodge Neon

-computer sends a 5 volt signal down the line to the sensor. there is a ground wire and a sensor return wire back to the pcm.
+Computer sends a 5 volt signal down the line to the sensor.
+There is a ground wire and a sensor return wire back to the pcm.

 I understand, when the sensor is unhooked the sensor return wire reads 4.8 volts from the computer.
 5 volt supply wire and ground wire are normal.

-that is normal also.
+That is normal also.

 So, testing the tps plug with the key on and the tps unhooked I have 5 volts, 4.8 volts, and ground.
 That's normal?
 Why would the computer send 4.8 volts out the signal wire.
 Shouldn't that wire be an input to the comp not an output?

-the return signal when hooked up will lower the voltage back to the pcm.
+The return signal when hooked up will lower the voltage back to the pcm.

 I noticed that earlier.
 Thanks, as long as I know that it's acting normal.